Udon Noodle Soup with Soft Egg and Greens

 - 1/2 to 1 teaspoon sriracha sauce

-- 1 star anise (this soup will survive if you don't have it)
+- 2 star anise (this soup will survive if you don't have it, but it does add lovely flavor)

 - 12 ounces cooked udon noodles (sold in packages in the refrigerated section of the market along with other asian specialties.
 Weights per package vary by brand)